takurandoro/alu-system_engineering-devops/web_stack_debugging_2/README.md

-Log in as someone else in Ubuntu
+hopefully Logs in as someone else in Ubuntu